JessicaWen-PhD/JessicaWen-PhD/README.md

 - 📫 How to reach me: email or message me on GitHub and let me know what you want to talk about!
 - 😄 Pronouns: she/her/hers
 - ⚡ Fun fact: I used to play chess for England as a teenager!

-## What's in this directory

-This directory is where I'll put my personal projects; you can find all my other projects in the other directories!